Audience’s Rights Reform #4: Restrictions around characters’ deaths/removals

 Example B: Dimentio (Super Paper Mario)

-Ambiguous character fates should also be revisable when fan consensus and in-game evidence support survival.
+This reform should also apply to characters with ambiguous fates.
 Dimentio’s Catch Card refers to him in the present tense and is only obtainable after the game’s finale, suggesting he lived.
 His ability to survive dimension-shifting magic and his absence from the Underwhere both reinforce this theory.
 Therefore, Super Paper Mario should be edited so that Dimentio visibly escapes in the ending and appears somewhere in the postgame, establishing his survival as canon.
 Fans insist that he survived being blown up at the end of the game, and have even petitioned for him to reappear in a future Mario game (paper or otherwise).

 Writing a character out just because their actor has died or quit is a fair reason in live-action TV and movies, but not animation.
 An approximation of the character’s voice is better than nothing, so recasting should be the default approach, especially if the character is popular.